-From Caesarea we will continue to the UNESCO world heritage site Tel Megiddo.
+From Caesarea, we will continue to the UNESCO world heritage site Tel Megiddo.

-Megiddo (also known as Armageddon) is the biggest archeological hill in Israel, and considered to be, by many, the most interesting one of them all.
+Megiddo (also known as Armageddon) is the biggest archeological hill in Israel and considered to be, by many, the most interesting one of them all.

 The palace, the stables, the water system are all from within the last 7000 years.

-up on mount Carmel we’ll visit the Muhraka where Elijah fought the falls prophets of the Baal and we’ll enjoy one of the most beautiful panoramic views in Israel
+up on mount Carmel, we’ll visit the Muhraka where Elijah fought the falls prophets of the Baal and we’ll enjoy one of the most beautiful panoramic views in Israel

 Saying our goodbyes to this quaint place, we’ll ride across the Galilee Mountains via Caper Cana, the scene of Jesus’ first miracle, that of changing water into wine, and home of Nathanael.

 We’ll begin your day at Kibbutz Ginosar, where we’ll take in the magnificent display at the museum of the wooden Galilee Boat, dating back to the time of Jesus.
 The boat had been discovered, mired in the mud, on the shore of the Sea of Galilee.
-We’ll advance in a similar fashion ourselves, taking a boat-ride across the Sea of Galilee, stopping for devotions as the waves lap quietly around the boat, bringing to mind ancient times and the meaningful events that took place here back then.
+We’ll advance in a similar fashion ourselves, taking a boat ride across the Sea of Galilee, stopping for devotions as the waves lap quietly around the boat, bringing to mind ancient times and the meaningful events that took place here back then.

 We’ll land near Capernaum and get to explore the ruins of this village, often referred to as ‘the hometown of Jesus’, with its synagogue, its church marking the home of Saint Peter, and other dwellings which have survived in this spot since the time of Jesus.
-Next on our route will be site of the Miracle of the Loaves and Fishes at Tabha, with its famed ancient mosaic depicting the two fishes and the five loaves that Jesus had multiplied.
+Next on our route will be the site of the Miracle of the Loaves and Fishes at Tabha, with its famed ancient mosaic depicting the two fishes and the five loaves that Jesus had multiplied.
 To the north lies the Mount of Beatitudes, the place where Jesus delivered his iconic Sermon on the Mount to the multitudes that stood below, with a beautiful view of the Sea of Galilee spread out in front of him.

-Next we’ll visit in the recent discovered town of Magdala (the town of Mary Magdalen).
+Next, we’ll visit in the recent discovered town of Magdala (the town of Mary Magdalen).
 Here we’ll visit in the 2000 years old synagogue, the mention of the reach and the streets that Mary Magdalen and even Jesus have probably walked through.